CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ## The exchange

-The "rabbitmq-exchange" variable holds the name of the exchange in RabbitMQ that MailerQ uses to publish all messages to.
+The "rabbitmq-exchange" variable holds the name of the RabbitMQ exchange
+that MailerQ uses to publish all messages to.
 If not explicitly set, MailerQ uses the default exchange with an empty name.
 For most setups, this empty default exchange is good enough, because messages end up in the right queue anyway.